THE TIM NEWFIELDS HOMEPAGE

 (3) Promoting Computer Skills - Lots of Japanese students appear to have computer phobia.
 One of my roles is helping demystify computers and encouraging others to gain confidence in using digital software.
 I believe have to set good examples and demonstrate the kinds of behaviors we want students to acquire.
 One way I promote computer literacy is described at www.tnewfields.info/Articles/comlit.htm.

 (4) Testing - With a strong background in testing, I'd like to serve of the university's entrance exam committee when that chance comes up.
 I also plan to continue working on ways to make testing concepts more widely understood by language teachers.
 A lot of teachers feel reluctant to look at testing research closely because of the extensive jargon in that field.
-By continuing work on the JALT Testing & Evaluation SIG Newsletter and writing more articles in this discipline, I feel I'm narrowing the gap between teachers and testing experts.
+For ten years I edited the JALT Testing & Evaluation SIG Newsletter and I believe many of the articles in that publication have helped narrow the gap between teachers and testing experts.

 (5) Community Outreach / Public Relations - I believe schools have a responsibility to work closely with community members of all ages.
 When I lived in Shizuoka prefecture, I spoke often to volunteer groups such as Rotary, Lions, and the local international center.
 Moreover, in Taiwan I enjoyed the change of pace by teaching adults once a week.
 As Japan's demographics continue to shift, I believe more and more universities will need to reach out to the adult community.